-Location / Use Desired Character Minor Collector Road main north south Link Road between Victoria Road to Charles Street entries Optimise the retention of existing Fig specimens through their nodal use along local road - where space allows.
+Location / Use Desired Character Minor Collector Road (Putney Hill Drive) main north south Link Road between Victoria Road to Charles Street and Morrison Road entries Optimise the retention of existing Fig specimens through their nodal use along local road - where space allows.
 Tall evergreen canopy that has strong local context will establish a strong visual avenue through the site to the main access road.
 Tall species with an open canopy will have a strong visual impact on the street without adversely affecting street lighting.
-Access Roads Loop residential access roads providing access to residential garages and basement carparking Streetscape to recognise: Overshadowing of any south facing private space desirability of solar access to any north facing spaces Potential reduction in heat loading benefit of trees to north south running streets the need for tree canopy to counteract scale of adjoining buildings views from south facing terraces / balconies Deciduous species options to limited locations will enable protection of winter solar access to north facing courtyards The integration of evergreen and deciduous plantings will ensure green relief at all seasons and promote an individual character Laneway private road access to detached housing parking along eastern boundary Provide canopy to enhance visual amenity in scale with available space Avoid overshadowing of any adjoining residences
+Access Roads Loop residential access roads providing access to residential garages and basement carparking Streetscape to recognise: Overshadowing of any south facing private space desirability of solar access to any north facing spaces the need for tree canopy to counteract scale of adjoining buildings views from south facing terraces / balconies Continuation of pedestrian access into adjoining open space areas to provide through pedestrian access The integration of evergreen and deciduous plantings will ensure green relief at all seasons and promote an individual character